rileytestut/AltServer-Windows/README.md

 # AltServer-Windows on VS 2019
 In order to compile AltServer on VS 2019 there a few things required.
+If you are using the Community edition of VS you will need to install the installer plugin from [here](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects).

 1. clone the repository **recursively** and checkout the experimental branch
 1. install and bootstrap [VCPKG](https://github.com/microsoft/vcpkg)